-Outraged, the ANA New Media Association—the network behind the station—has decided to go head to head with the extremist group's "deliberate strategy to crush press freedom and impose censorship upon the Syrian people."
-As ISIS continues to oppress the fledgling media landscape in the north and east of Syria, ANA has pledged to whip up a storm of protest every time a journalist or activist is targeted by the jihadis.
-This is a pretty brave step considering ISIS has beheaded so many of their enemies that they recently got confused and beheaded one of their allies.
+Outraged, the ANA New Media Association – the network behind the station – has decided to go head to head with the extremist group's "deliberate strategy to crush press freedom and impose censorship upon the Syrian people".
+As ISIS continues to oppress the fledgling media landscape in the north and east of Syria, ANA have pledged to whip up a storm of protest every time a journalist or activist is targeted by the jihadis.
+This is a pretty brave step considering ISIS have beheaded so many of their enemies that they recently got confused and beheaded one of their allies.

-On Monday, the network launched a campaign backed by 21 Syrian media organizations and 50 international organizations, encouraging the continued growth of Syria's burgeoning free press.
+On Monday, the network launched a campaign backed by 21 Syrian media organisations and 50 international organisations, encouraging the continued growth of Syria's burgeoning free press.
 A statement from the campaign read, “We demand the immediate release of all detained journalists and citizen journalists held by the regime, ISIS or any other group.
-Additionally, we call on international media and those organizations in support of press freedom to join this initiative and to take relevant action for the safety of journalists and freedom of speech in Syria.”
+Additionally, we call on international media and those organisations in support of press freedom to join this initiative and to take relevant action for the safety of journalists and freedom of speech in Syria.”

 A man reads Sada Al-Sham, another independent newspaper, in a barbers (photo courtesy of l'Association de Soutien aux Médias Libres)